NetSuite CPQ Configurator Products

 The description is not displayed to users.

-6. In the Sequence field, enter a number to define the order in which the product is displayed on the Select Product page.
+6. In the Sequence field, enter a number to sort the product on the Select Product page.

 To display the products by sequence number, also select the corresponding option in the Sort Products By field at CPQ > Configurator > Settings.